Quantum anomalous Hall crystals in moir\'e bands with higher Chern number: Methods

-The fundamental nature of the many-body ground states can be accessed by the particle-cut entanglement spectrum (PES)~\cite{sterdyniak_extracting_2011,PhysRevX.1.021014}.
+\textbf{Entanglement spectrum}\\ The fundamental nature of the many-body ground states can be accessed by the particle-cut entanglement spectrum (PES)~\cite{sterdyniak_extracting_2011,PhysRevX.1.021014}.
 The PES, not to be confused with entanglement entropy, is obtained by dividing the many-body system into $A$ and $B$ subsystems consisting of $N_A$ and $N_B=N_\text{e}-N_A$ particles, and then calculating the eigenvalues of $-\mathrm{log}\rho_A$, where $\rho_A=\mathrm{tr}_B[~\frac{1}{N_\text{d}}~\sum_{i=1}^{N_\text{d}}~\ket{\Psi_i}\bra{\Psi_i} ]$ is the reduced density matrix of $A$.
-Here, $\rho_A$ carries crucial information about the quasi-hole excitations in the degenerate ground states $\ket{\Psi_i}$, which are characteristically distinct for FCIs and CDWs.
-In particular, a gap in the PES is expected, below which the number of states exactly matches the amount of quasi-hole excitations allowed by the specific quantum phase of the system.
+Here, $N_\text{d}$ is the ground-state degeneracy. $\rho_A$ carries crucial information about the quasihole excitations in the degenerate ground states $\ket{\Psi_i}$, which are characteristically distinct for FCIs and CDWs.
+In particular, a gap in the PES is expected, and the number of states in the lowest band of PES eigenvalues exactly matches the amount of zero-energy quasihole excitations allowed by the specific quantum phase of the system.
 In this work, we have used the hole entanglement spectrum (HES), where $N_A$ and $N_B=N_\text{s}-N_\text{e}-N_A$ now denote the number of holes~\cite{liu2024parafermions}.
-The HES thus gives information about the quasi-particle excitations of the system. \\
+The HES thus gives information about the quasiparticle excitations of the system. \\